 What does “vested” mean?

 Vested refers to an amount of time you must work for your employer before you are entitled to the full amount of money they deposit in your retirement account.

 In my former life as a college instructor, I deposited 8% of my salary into my retirement fund, and my employer matched that amount, meaning I was then getting 16% of my salary growing in my retirement fund every year.
 However, there was a catch.
-I had to work for my employer for 5 years before I was entitled to the employer’s half of my retirement fund.
-It would take me 5 years to become vested.
-If I left my job before working for 5 years, I would have lost all of my employer’s match, which, in this case, was half of my retirement fund.
-That is strong motivation to stay at least 5 years, which I did.
+I had to work for my employer for five years before I was entitled to the employer’s half of my retirement fund.
+It would take me five years to become vested.
+If I left my job before working for five years, I would have lost all of my employer’s match, which, in this case, was half of my retirement fund.
+That is strong motivation to stay at least five years, which I did.

 My employer may have been an anomaly with their rule that if I worked for less than 5 years I did not get any of my employer’s contributions.
-In most companies, you are fully vested between 3 and 7 years.
+In most companies, you are fully vested at some point from three to seven years.
 Many other companies offer partial vesting.
-For instance, after one year on the job you may receive 20% of your employer’s contributions.
+For instance, after one year on the job, you may receive 20% of your employer’s contributions.
 After three years, you may receive 60% of your employer’s contributions.
-Each company has different rules, and you will need to check with the Human Resources department to learn the rules for your company.
+Each company has different rules, and you will need to check with the Human Resources department to learn the rules of your company.

 When you are considering changing jobs, the vestment duration should play a part in your decision.
 If you are only a year away from being vested, it may be worthwhile to stay on the job a bit longer.
 Keep in mind, if you are vested, you are not only walking away with your employer’s match, but you stand to make a great deal more in compound interest while the money is growing in your retirement account over the course of your working years.